DanteHealy/Thinking_Hats/README.md

 4. Had my content and design reviewed by certain select people amongst my LinkedIn contacts for any changes needed
 5. Tested all the links and features as I was coding to ensure that they worked as I was coding and reperformed the checks multiple times
 6. Played the videos in the modals, texted the textareas multiple times to identify and resolve any problems
+7. Confirmed that there were no console log errors in my JavaScript and JQuery code.
-7. Tested the print report on various devices
+8. Tested the print report on various devices
-8. Did multiple end to end walkthroughs of the guided session
+9. Did multiple end to end walkthroughs of the guided session
-9. Testing the email form in the "Contact" page
+10. Testing the email form in the "Contact" page
 - Try to submit the empty form and verify that an error message about the required fields appears
 - Try to submit the form with an invalid email address and verify that a relevant error message appears
 - Try to submit the form with all inputs valid and verify that a success message appears.